Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 System changes create problems, too.
 Businesses grow and change.
 Pipework is extended, new connections are added, and production layouts are altered.
 What started as an efficient system can end up with unnecessary bends, old or bad piping, and longer pipe runs than needed.

 We measure rather than guess.
-Our comprehensive audits utilise specialised data-logging equipment to track your system’s performance and efficiency over a minimum of one week.
+Our comprehensive air audits utilise specialised data-logging equipment to track your system’s performance and efficiency over a minimum of one week.

 Our engineers install temporary data loggers at various points.
 These record power use, pressure levels, airflow, and air quality over several days.
-This reveals compressed air usage patterns, captures the true air demand across different shifts, and identifies areas where energy is being wasted.
+This reveals compressed air usage patterns, captures the true air demand across different shifts, and identifies areas where compressor energy is being wasted.

 We utilise ultrasonic leak detection equipment to find and quantify leaks.
 This survey on your compressed air system picks up high-frequency sounds that compressed air makes when escaping through small holes – leaks you can’t hear above normal factory noise.

 After a week of monitoring, we analyse the data and provide a detailed report with specific recommendations and estimated costs.
+This comprehensive energy audit for air compressors pdf report is delivered to you, outlining clear steps for improvement.

-Common findings include a full list of leak locations throughout the system, incorrect system pressure settings, and blocked filters, which force compressors to work harder.
+Common findings include a full list of leak locations throughout the compressed air system, incorrect system pressure settings, and blocked filters, which force compressors to work harder.
 We often identify pipework that creates unnecessary pressure drops and opportunities for improved load balancing, particularly when you have multiple compressors.
 Our audit report identifies all areas of improvement and quantifies the potential energy savings.

 Reducing pressure by one bar typically results in a 7% reduction in energy costs.
 That’s a simple change that can save hundreds of pounds annually on a typical system.